 - By using a symlink, pointing to the current version, we can atomically switch between versions by flipping the symlink (also used by Nix to switch Nix profiles), which ensures that there is no situation in which a package contains both files of the old version and new version.

-In contrary to NixOS, GoboLinux uses a nominal naming convention and dependency specifications, which are based on the name of the package and version number.
+In contrast to NixOS, GoboLinux uses a nominal naming convention and dependency specifications, which are based on the name of the package and version number.
 With a nominal naming convention, it cannot make a distinction between several variants of components, for example:

 - It does not reflect which optional features are enabled in a package.
 For example, many libraries and programs have optional dependencies on other libraries.
 Some programs may require a particular variant of a library with a specific option enabled.